Design Systems

 Compatibility works when differences fit, not when people match exactly.

-These differences inspired me to shift the system from matching identity to measuring compatibility across differences, shaping the questionnaire, scoring logic, and how results are communicated on the app.
+These differences inspired me to shift the system from matching identity to measuring compatibility across differences, shaping the questionnaire, scoring logic, and the way results are communicated in the app.
+The LMS doesn’t say “you’re the same.”
+It shows how well your differences work together.

 Input appears when it’s useful, not all at once upfront.

 Traditional onboarding interrupts momentum.
 I designed a progressive, mid-swipe questionnaire where users answer in context and immediately see their compatibility score update.
+Value appears before the match, not after a long onboarding form.

 One score across four platforms and four intersecting flows